 Project management has been around since the dawn of civilization.
-And yet, to most laymen, the role of project management — and by extension, project managers — is not always the clearest.
+And yet, to most people, the role of project management — and by extension, project managers — is not always clear.

 Who are project managers?

-Project managers are highly-organized and goal-oriented people who:
+That said, project managers are highly organized and goal-oriented people who:

-- Lead projects in ways that align with the business goals and strategies of their organization (or their client’s), and
+- Lead projects in ways that align with the business goals and strategies of their organization (or their client), and

-- Try to deliver on set promises within an agreed timeframe and budget.
+- Try to deliver on set promises within an agreed budget, before the project deadline.

 Project manager vs product manager

-The roles of project manager and product manager often get confused due to some of their similar titles and overlapping skill sets — but it’s important to make a distinction between the two.
+The roles of project manager and product manager often get confused due to the similar titles and overlapping skill sets.
+However, it’s important to make a distinction between the two.

 In other words, a product manager creates a vision for the product.
-A project manager makes that vision come to life.
+A project manager helps bring that vision to life.

-Due to a lack of skilled professionals, these two roles may sometimes be performed by the same person.
-But, ideally, a project has both a project manager and product manager on board.
+Due to a lack of skilled professionals, these 2 roles may sometimes be performed by the same person.
+But, ideally, a project should have both a project manager and a product manager on board.

 What is a project in project management?

-To better understand the roles and responsibilities of project managers, it’s best we also explain what is a project.
+To better understand the roles and responsibilities of project managers, it’s best we also explain what a project is.

-A normal project life cycle consists of the following five project phases:
+A normal project life cycle usually consists of the following five project phases:

-- Monitoring and controlling — tracking the project’s progress, keeping an eye out for signs of scope creep, and course-correcting when necessary.
+- Monitoring and controlling — tracking the project’s progress, keeping an eye out for signs of scope creep, and course-correcting when necessary, and

 - Closing — getting final approvals from key stakeholders, reviewing the project, and archiving it for future reference.